zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 weight, etc.) at a specific character position.

-Parameterized attributes are particularly tricky to implement because of Chromium's multi-process architecture.
+Parameterized attributes are particularly tricky to implement because of Monyhar's multi-process architecture.
 More on this below.

 ### Tools for inspecting the Accessibility tree